-running gags – The term “running gag” is usually used to refer to a gag that recurs within a performance — such as the gag one year in which a surveyor repeatedly walked on stage to let the emcee, Rogers Mayor Greg Hines, know that he was annexing more and more of the Rogers theater into the Bentonville city limits.
+running gags – The term “running gag” is usually used to refer to a gag that recurs within a performance — such as the gag one year in which a surveyor repeatedly walked on stage to let the emcee, Rogers Mayor Greg Hines, know that Bentonville was annexing more and more of the Rogers Victory Theatre into the Bentonville city limits.
 Gridiron has taken it a step further by using some gags in repeated seasons.
 See Col. William Meyers, Dick Trammel, Macadoodles and Who Sat in the Tree.

 shepherds – The quick turn-around between each sketch doesn’t give actors much time to make costume changes.
 So we assign a “shepherd” to each sketch who has the responsibility of making sure all the participants in a sketch are actually ready.
 The shepherd then informs our stage manager of the same who notifies the tech manager to be ready for light cues.

 Stufflebeam, Elmer and Letitia Mae – The Stufflebeams, Gridiron’s version of American Gothic, have presented clear-eyed commentary annually on matters both trivial and extraordinary, from Jesse Jackson’s run for president in the 1980s — “We found out he’s not one of us. … He’s a Baptist!” — to climate change in 2017 — “Mother Nature appears to be going through the change.”
 Columnist Brenda Blagg played Letitia Mae and came up with the Ozarkian malapropisms, double-entendres and portmanteaus that husband Elmer could only dream about repeating.
 Reporter and editor Rusty Garrett played Elmer for close to 20 years, and then Steve Voorhies provided the straight lines for the taciturn Elmer for another ten.
 Occasional stand-ins have included Mike Gauldin as Elmer’s Cajun cousin, Boudreaux, and Natalia Pizarro as Letitia’s alter ego south of the border, Tia Lupe.
 Ain’t that right, Elmer?
 That’s right.